Players making better players.

 Research Overview

-Research objectives set out to verify whether financial and social dynamics affect less-experienced (less-exp.) players’ pursuit of higher competition, and whether or not these also influenced more-experienced (more-exp.) players’ incentives to coach/help.
+Research objectives set out to verify whether financial and opportunity limitations affect less-experienced (less-exp.) players’ pursuit of higher competition, and whether or not these also influenced more-experienced (more-exp.) players’ incentives to coach/help.

 Methods: